 Gross Anatomy

 Spinal cord disease results from multiple diverse pathologic processes.
 Trauma is the most common cause of spinal cord injury.
 Depending on its pathogenesis, spinal cord disease can manifest with variable impairment of motor, sensory, or autonomic function.
 This review focuses on spinal cord anatomy.
 Basic clinical descriptions of common patterns of spinal cord involvement are related to essential aspects of spinal cord anatomy.
+The spinal cord provides innervation to the trunk and limbs through the spinal nerves and their peripheral ramifications.
+[1]

 The spinal cord is composed of the following 31 segments:

-• 8 cervical (C) segments
+Eight cervical (C) segments

-• 12 thoracic (T) segments
+Twelve thoracic (T) segments

-• 5 lumbar (L) segments
+Five lumbar (L) segments

-• 5 sacral (S) segments
+Five sacral (S) segments

-• 1 coccygeal (Co) segment - mainly vestigial
+One coccygeal (Co) segment - Mainly vestigial

-The dorsal rami of C1-4 are located in the suboccipital region.
+The dorsal rami of C1-C4 are located in the suboccipital region.
 C1 participates in the innervation of neck muscles, including the semispinalis capitis muscle.
 C2 carries sensation from the back of the head and scalp, along with motor innervation to several muscles in the neck.
 C3-C5 contribute to the formation of the phrenic nerve and innervate the diaphragm.
 C5-T1 provide motor control for the upper extremities and related muscles.

 The thoracic cord has 12 segments and provides motor control to the thoracoabdominal musculature.
-The lumbar and sacral portions of the cord have 5 segments each.
+The lumbar and sacral portions of the cord have five segments each.
 L2-S2 provide motor control to lower extremities and related muscles.

 The conus medullaris is the cone-shaped termination of the caudal cord.
 The pia mater continues caudally as the filum terminale through the dural sac and attaches to the coccyx.
-The coccyx has only 1 spinal segment.
+The coccyx has only one spinal segment.
 The cauda equina (Latin for horse tail) is the collection of lumbar and sacral spinal nerve roots that travel caudally prior to exiting at their respective intervertebral foramina.
 The cord ends at vertebral levels L1-L2.

 Ventral and Dorsal Roots